 - Specify project's SDK (JDK) or use the default one and an archetype if you want to use a predefined project template (configure your own archetype by clicking Add Archetype).

-- On the next page of the wizard, specify the following Maven basic elements that are added to the pom.xml file:
+- On the next page of the wizard, specify the following Maven coordinates that are added to the pom.xml file: